nitagon0083/SpriteSystem/OS/README_EN.md

 ## 💎 3.
 UX Expansion

-In v15.0, the flow after task completion has been optimized.

 ### ■ Session Manager
 When a task is finished, the AI automatically displays a **"Next Action Menu."**
 Users can continue working while properly managing context (memory) retention/reset simply by selecting a number (e.g., `1.
 Edit`, `2.
 New Task`).